matter-labs/zksync-lite-docs/docs/faq/tokens.md

 ## Supported tokens

 **zkSync** can be used to transfer ether (ETH) and ERC20 tokens.
 Initially, new tokens need to be manually whitelisted by the operator.
-In the future adding new tokens will be permissionless.
+In the future, adding new tokens will be fully permissionless.

 ## Listing a token